 Individual therapy is a critical component of treatment that allows the individual to work through issues that require privacy and a more in-depth analysis.
 Cognitive behavioral therapy or CBT, is a hallmark of addiction medicine.
 The unhealthy and self-defeating thought cycles that existed while using must be challenged and CBT does just that.
 A therapist will work one on one with the patient to rewrite the internal dialogues and replace the reactionary thoughts with healthy and productive patterns of thought.

 For example, every time a person is exposed to a particular trigger, his or her reaction is to think “drugs would make this situation better.”
 CBT works to intervene when such a thought arises and teaches the individual to challenge it with other thoughts that result in healthier behaviors.
 Over time, the old way of thinking is eliminated and a new, healthier person emerges.

 Other individual therapeutic techniques are also utilized.
 Different techniques focus on different needs.
-Dialectical Behavioral Therapy or DBT, is another successful therapeutic technique employed by our expert therapists.
+Dialectical behavioral therapy or DBT, is another successful therapeutic technique employed by expert therapists.
 Still other treatments target trauma and help the individual to overcome specific past experiences that should be addressed in order for the person to live a happy and fulfilling life.

 Group therapy is another integral part of addiction treatment.
 The collaborative effort between patients provide priceless feedback and the variety perspectives elevates each person’s progress.
 Group therapy allows individuals to benefit from the collective experiences of group members.

 Some people arrive at treatment weary of others, especially if the other person does not share the same background.
 It is common for people to more readily take advice from fellow patients who are in the same position as themselves over professionals.
 In cases such as this, the individual may get more from group therapy than individual therapy sessions.
 Group members encourage each other toward healthy behavior and help each other see situations more clearly.